Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 - Fire alarm: This is a system that alerts you and the fire department in case of fire.
 It can help you respond quickly and minimize fire damage to your property.
 It can also lower your fire risk rating and your insurance premium.
 It doesn’t increase your replacement cost as much as a sprinkler system.

-As a commercial property owner, you want to invest in your property’s safety features.
-Making your property more secure and less risky will both safeguard it and lower your lessor’s risk insurance premium.
+As a commercial property owner, you want to invest in your property's safety features.
+Making your property more secure and less risky will both help safeguard it and lower your lessor's risk insurance premium.

 How to Get a Credit for Occupying Your Own Property